mintlify/intellij-writer/README.md

 ### The AI powered documentation writer.

-Writing documentation sucks.
-Let Mintlify take care of it.
 Just highlight code and see the magic.
+Writing documentation sucks so let Mintlify take care of it.

 ### How to use